-A video for parents and kids
+A video for parents and kids about the cardiac catheterization procedure

 Learn what to expect if your child is having a heart catheterization procedure at Children's Hospital Colorado.
 A former patient explains where to go, who you'll meet, about the procedure/recovery, and going home.

-Pre-procedure instructions for diagnostic and interventional catheterization
+Pre-procedure instructions for diagnostic and interventional cardiac catheterization procedures

 The person who schedules your child's heart cath will provide specific instructions for when to stop eating and drinking prior to the procedure.
 As a reminder: